kirjavascript/cakeybar/README.md

 cakeybar is a customizable statusbar for your windowmanager

 * solid multimonitor support
-* i3 mode, window, workspaces
 * easy layout model
 * flexible theming with CSS
+* i3 components: mode, window, workspaces
 * image support

 currently only i3 is supported though this could be expanded in future